DIYDave/HTTP-DateTime/README.md

 ```
 sscanf(input, "%10[^,], %d-%3s-%d %d:%d:%d", ....
 ```
-A very good but not exhaustive description of **_sscanf_** you find here: http://docs.roxen.com/pike/7.0/tutorial/strings/sscanf.xml
+A very good but not exhaustive description of **_sscanf_** here: http://docs.roxen.com/pike/7.0/tutorial/strings/sscanf.xml

 The time zone in the HTTP header is always GMT.
 The biggest part in this library is the consideration of the time zones and the Daylight saving time (DST) function.